 from Academic Societies

-Today an increasing number of organisations are challenging political leaders to strengthen their climate-related policies: climate marches, days of action, strikes of school children and university students, demonstrations and petitions, and legal actions against inactive governments.
+Today an increasing number of organisations are challenging political leaders to strengthen their climate-related policies.
 The recent global assessment on biodiversity and ecosystem services by IPBES clearly demonstrates the dramatic loss of biodiversity in recent decades.
-Climate change and biodiversity loss are now recognized as major threats to the Earth’s biosphere and the safety and wellbeing of future generations.
+Climate change and biodiversity loss are now recognized as major threats to the Earth’s biosphere and to the safety and wellbeing of future generations.

 In the face of the overwhelming evidence documenting climatic change and the erosion of the Earth’s living fabric, we, as a scientific community have the responsibility to support the current cry for action.
-We emphasize that the scientific findings gathered by the extensive work of many researchers, from a wide range of disciplines and synthetized by major global scientific organizations (IPCC, IPBES…) need to be used to inform direct and unprecedented politicy actions.
+We emphasize that the scientific findings gathered by the extensive work of many researchers, from a wide range of disciplines and synthetized by major global scientific organizations (IPCC, IPBES, …) need to be used to inform into direct and unprecedented policy actions.
 Only by acting quickly will we be able to stabilize climatic conditions and protect vital biodiversity and ecosystem function.

-- The surface temperature of the Earth is increasing.
-The mean temperature is now 1°C higher overall compared to the period of 1850 – 1900.
+- The Earth is warming.
+The mean surface temperature is now 1°C higher overall compared to the period of 1850 – 1900.

-- Warming is almost exclusively the result of human activities, through combustion of fossil fuels, destruction of natural ecosystems, intensive agriculture practices, amount of livestock, and soil degradation.
+- Warming is almost exclusively the result of human activities: use of fossil fuels, destruction of natural ecosystems, intensive agriculture practices, amount of livestock, and soil degradation.

-- The temperature increase has already amplified the frequency and intensity of extreme climatic events such as heat waves, droughts and floods.
+- The current temperature increase has already amplified the frequency and intensity of extreme climatic events such as heat waves, droughts and floods.
 The more the Earth warms, the more often such events will occur.
 A temperature increase above 2°C will trigger an additional amplification of this trend, making it critical to limit temperature increases to below 1.5°C.

 - Global warming directly affects human health.
 It will make extensive areas inhospitable to human life and will increase population displacements.

-- It will require huge efforts to adapt agricultural and industrial practices.
+- Climate and biodiversity will require huge efforts to adapt agricultural and industrial practices.

 - Climate change has direct negative effects on biodiversity and on the services it provides to human societies.